PAC Tip: Time Management

 Need more help?

 Check the Peer Academic Consultants main page for more information on time management and other academic skills.
 Our Peer Academic Consultants (PAC) are also available for individual consultations during which we can discuss your academic skills and personalize these strategies to be most effective for you!
-If you would like to sign up for an individual consultation, please fill out the Individual Consultation Form.
+If you would like to sign up for a one-on-one consultation with a PAC, we invite you to do so online by logging into WCOnline.

 References